ECorridors: Timeline

 advanced communications and commodity internet connectivity.

 April 2001 – Economic Base Study and Infrastructure Assessment Model delivered to the Future of the Piedmont Foundation.

 April 2001 – First iteration of eCorridors website developed.

 2001 – A report on e-commerce practices of textiles companies was produced, utilizing the Dan River Textile Mill in Danville and one in North Carolina as case studies.

 May 9, 2001 – eCorridors met with Paul Elswick of LENOWISCO to discuss ways in which the southwest communities of Virginia might integrate broadband for economic development objectives.

 July 2001 – Host tobacco commission e-58 task force at VT.

 December 15, 2001 - The Danville Science Center hosts an eCorridors display of wireless laptop computers running over a wireless network.
 Community demonstration.
 Similar Demo in Gretna in early 2002.

 January 11, 2002 – eCorridors was invited to give a presentation to Senator George Allen.

-January 22, 2002 – Brenda Neidigh gave a presentation to the Southern Governor's Association and SURA regarding the eCorridors concept and strategy.
+January 22, 2002 – Brenda van Gelder gave a presentation to the Southern Governor's Association and SURA regarding the eCorridors concept and strategy.

 February 2002 – eCorridors provided support for a proposal by LENOWISCO requesting funds from the Virginia Tobacco Indemnification and Community Revitalization Commission.